whynotmake-it/bricks/README.md

 A template for a new Flutter package including the option to have subpackages.

 ### [wnma_workspace](wnma_workspace/README.md)
-A template for a new Flutter Monorepo Workspace using Melos.
+A template for a new Flutter Monorepo Workspace using Melos, that has no top-level package.